Evelyn Payne Davis: Early life and education

 Davis was born Evelyn Aramburo in New Orleans, and at an early age moved to New York City with her family, settling in Harlem.
 She attended Hunter High School and graduated from Hunter College in the City of New York.
-After college, she became active in President Lyndon B. Johnson's War on Poverty movement, volunteering in local programs and joining the New York chapter of the Urban League.
+After college, she became active in President Lyndon B. Johnson's war on poverty movement, volunteering in local programs and joining the New York chapter of the Urban League.

 Career

-In 1969, as executives at Children's Television Workshop were devising a marketing strategy for Sesame Street (then an experimental television venture), CTW founder Joan Ganz Cooney was in need for someone who was intimately familiar with inner-city black communities, and who could communicate to families the benefits and aims of the new program.
+In 1969, as executives at Children's Television Workshop were devising a marketing strategy for Sesame Street (then an experimental television venture), CTW founder Joan Ganz Cooney was in need of someone who was intimately familiar with inner-city black communities, and who could communicate to families the benefits and aims of the new program.
 Sesame Street at the time was being broadcast on UHF networks, which were fraught with viewer accessibility and regulatory issues.
 To find out how to maximize the show's viewership among African Americans, Cooney dialed James E. Booker, a prominent New York-based black publicist, who in turn contacted Davis, who at the time was the director for fund development at the New York Urban League.
 After meeting with Cooney, Davis agreed to head Sesame Streets black viewer outreach, taking on the position of vice president of CTW's Community Education Services division.Davis, Michael.
 (2011).
 Street Gang: The Complete History of Sesame Street.
 London: Michael Joseph. pp. 153–154.
 ISBN 9780670019960 Davis's efforts succeeded: by the time Sesame Street reached its tenth anniversary in 1979, the program was reaching more than 90 percent of children in low-income urban areas.

 In addition to her work with Sesame Street and CTW, Davis worked to improve the plight of African American women and children in New York City.
 In the wake of the turbulent 1968 King assassination riots, Davis and other black women community leaders joined to create the New York chapter of the Coalition of 100 Black Women; she became the organization's first president in 1972.

 Death

-Davis passed away at the age of 75 from lung cancer in 1997.
+Davis died at the age of 75 from lung cancer in 1997.
 She was survived by a son, stepdaughter and two granddaughters.